onelogin/onelogin-java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);
     String authorization = "authorization_example"; // String |
-    Integer userId = 56; // Integer | Set to the id of the user that you want to return.
+    Integer userId = 56; // Integer | Set to the id of the user.
     Boolean ignoreVisibility = true; // Boolean | Defaults to `false`.
 When `true` will show all apps that are assigned to a user regardless of their portal visibility setting. try {
       List<GetUserApps200ResponseInner> result = apiInstance.getUserApps(authorization, userId, ignoreVisibility);